executors/executors/README.md

     template<class Executor, class T>
     struct executor_future
     {
-      // TODO: elaborate this later to allow executor-specific future types using type = std::future<T>;
+      // TODO: we can elaborate this in future proposals to allow executor-specific future types using type = std::future<T>;
     };